safuya/device-manager/README.md

 # Device Manager
 ## Summary
 This website allows you to manage devices such as Home Hubs or Set Top Boxes.
-A demo can be seen [here](https://www.youtube.com/watch?v=PCaoD6eLrQQ&t=4s)
+A demo can be seen [here](https://www.youtube.com/watch?v=PCaoD6eLrQQ&t=4s).
+A blog post on the development process for this website can be found [here](http://safuya.info/device_manager).

 ## Running the Development Server
 You must first set a session secret in your environment.